Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How does colour blindness affect daily life?
+How is colour blindness treated?

 Colour blindness might cause you some difficulties, but you can usually learn to overcome most of them.

-You might have trouble seeing the colours on traffic lights.
+For example, if you have red-green colour blindness, it might be hard for you to see colours on traffic lights.
 But you can learn that the red is at the top and the green is at the bottom.

 Resources and support

-For information and advice you can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+For information and advice, you can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: November 2022
+Last reviewed: October 2024

 Back To Top